awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 ### Query String Conditions<a name="query-string-conditions"></a>

 You can use query string conditions to configure rules that route requests based on key/value pairs or values in the query string\.
-The match evaluation is case\-insensitive\.
+The match evaluation is not case\-sensitive\.
 The following wildcard characters are supported: \* \(matches 0 or more characters\) and ? \(matches exactly 1 character\)\.

 **Example Example Query String Condition for the AWS CLI**
 You can specify conditions when you create or modify a rule\.
 For more information, see the [create\-rule](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-rule.html) and [modify\-rule](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify_rule.html) commands\.
 The following condition is satisfied by requests with a query string that includes either a key/value pair of "version=v1" or any key set to "example"\.